Deep learning of committor for ion dissociation and interpretable analysis of solvent effects using atom-centered symmetry functions: Methods

 \subsection{Neural network learning and SHAP}

 The neural network used in this study consists of five hidden layers, with the odd-numbered layers containing 400 nodes and even-numbered layers containing 200 nodes.
-Candidate CVs serve as the input features, and the output is the variable $q$.
+The leaky rectified linear unit (Leaky ReLU) was used as the activation function, with the leaky parameter set to 0.01.
+Candidate CVs are provided as the input features, and the output is a one-dimensional variable $q$.
 The network is trained to regress the relationship between $q$ and the committor $p_\mathrm{B}^*$ onto the sigmoid function $p_\mathrm{B}(q)=(1+\tanh(q))/2$.
 Consequently, $q$ serves as the RC.
+The architecture of the neural network is same as that used in our previous studies.~\cite{kikutsuji2022Explaining, okada2024Unveiling}

 The cross-entropy between $p_\mathrm{B}(q)=(1+\tanh(q))$ and $p_\mathrm{B}^*$ was employed as the loss function, which is expressed as